 Missing My Pain Doula

 It was going to take an hour for the results.
-I was texting with my fawn, then I got really, really sad about not having Zack with me.
+I got really, really sad about not having Zack with me.

 Zack had been my medical doula for 2 decades.
 Longer.
 Even when he was pregnant (30 years ago), he was with me when I had surgery, loving me through it.

-I began having another spasm, told my fawn I had to go for a few minutes, then cried as I did my Lamaze breathing, leaning over the raised head of the bed, my tears falling onto the blue sheet as I huffed and puffed in a sobbing rhythm.
+I began having another spasm and cried as I did my Lamaze breathing, leaning over the raised head of the bed, my tears falling onto the blue sheet as I huffed and puffed in a sobbing rhythm.
 Big hot tears of remembering how Zack spoke up for me, protected me, gave me my meds on time, even wiped my ass after surgeries when I couldn’t reach.
 (That’s love right there.)
 I didn’t want to bother him with my pointless sadness, so didn’t call, but I could feel the emptiness engulfing me.

 I was NPO, knowing surgery might really be possible, and how alone I was going to be if that happened.
 How would I get food?
 How would I remember my meds?
 How would my ass stay clean?

 (An aside: I have been being terribly non-compliant with my Risperdal and Trazodone.
-I asked my fawn to help remind me/encourage me to take them about 11 or 12 at night, but I over-ride him and just stay up for 24+ hours.
+I asked friends to help remind me/encourage me to take them about 11 or 12 at night, but I ignored them and just stayed up for 24+ hours.
 Zack was like a Psych warden… handing me my pills and watching while I swallowed them.
 Alone, I get to be a bad patient because I would rather feel GOOD than sleep.
 Even though there are bugs and shadows and such.
 Yeah, I know.
 STOP IT!
 One of my sweet friends sent me a picture of herself making a stern face that she said says, “TAKE YOUR MEDS!”
 Maybe it’ll help.)